2-Ingredient Protein Tortillas

 I can’t get enough of these protein tortillas!
 They’re so chewy and perfect for anything from fajitas to breakfast tacos.
 The only ingredients you need are:

-1. skyr yogurt (or plain Greek yogurt)
+1. Skyr yogurt (or plain Greek yogurt)

 2. all-purpose flour